Phrases from The Hitchhiker's Guide to the Galaxy: On the Internet and in software

 The standard for Tagged Image File Format TIFF defines in its Image File Header bytes 2 and 3 to denominate a 'version number' 42.
 In revision 5.0 the specification explained the choice with "This number, 42 (2A in hex), is not to be equated with the current Revision of the TIFF specification.
 In fact, the TIFF version number (42) has never changed, and probably never will.
 If it ever does, it means that TIFF has changed in some way so radical that a TIFF reader should give up immediately.
 The number 42 was chosen for its deep philosophical significance."
 The later versions have eliminated the lengthy description, but kept the number fixed at 42 anyway.

 The random seed chosen to procedurally create the whole universe of the online multi-player computer game EVE Online was chosen as 42 by its lead game designer in 2002.

-In the 2001 computer game Gothic "42" is a code that deactivates all activated cheats.
-After typing "42" in a right place, text "What was the question?" appears.
+In the 2001 computer game Gothic, "42" is a code that deactivates all activated cheats.
+After typing "42" in a right place, the text "What was the question?" appears.

 The OpenSUSE team decided the next version will be based on SUSE Linux Enterprise Desktop and named "Leap 42".
 The number 42 was chosen as a reference to the answer to life, the universe and everything.